 Shaharazad and her husband Siamak are long-time residents of Petaluma and active in many community organizations.
 They are proud of their daughter Elica, an attorney and graduate of Spring Hill.

-Loryn Hatten is The Spring Hill School’s Operations Manager & Registrar.
-She holds a BA in Teledramatic Arts and Technology from CSU Monterey Bay and an MFA in Arts Leadership from Seattle University.
-Before coming to The Spring Hill School, Loryn served as the Production Manager and then the Producing Artistic Director for Peninsula Youth Theatre in Mountain View, California, for seven years where she found great joy in supporting children and families.
-Loryn’s favorite activities include knitting, painting, baking, and in general, making things.
-She’s excited to join this vibrant and supportive community and cannot wait to get to know the staff and families of The Spring Hill School.
+Loryn Hatten is our Director of Communication and School Life Loryn holds a BA in Teledramatic Arts and Technology from CSU Monterey Bay, and an MFA in Arts Leadership from Seattle University.
+Before coming to The Spring Hill School, Loryn served as the Production Manager and then the Producing Artistic Director for Peninsula Youth Theatre in Mountain View, California for seven years.
+She has always found great joy in supporting children and families.
+She loves the vibrant and supportive community at Spring Hill and is enthusiastically looking forward to her new position that is aligned with her interests and passions.

 Cara Hicks joined Spring Hill in 2020.
 She has a Montessori Primary teaching credential from the American Montessori Society and is completing her B.A. in Early Childhood Education with a Montessori emphasis from the University of Massachusetts.
 Cara has been involved in Montessori her entire life, attending a Montessori school during her elementary years.
 She also has experience assisting in a Montessori Primary and Lower Elementary.
 She was drawn to the Headstart program where she served in a variety of roles; Center Director, teacher, and family service advocate.
 “As a Montessori student, I learned what it means to be a global citizen, respect the wisdom of other cultures, and to think outside myself.
 My mission, as an educator is to create an environment that encourages children to follow their passions and curiosities; one that fosters independence and empathy.”